'I've been let down - I shouldn't have stage-4 cancer'

 It is spending billions of pounds on speeding up diagnoses and treatment.

-Leading oncologist Prof Pat Price says: "This is the worst cancer crisis of my lifetime.
+Leading oncologist Prof Pat Price, from Imperial College London, says: "This is the worst cancer crisis of my lifetime.

 "The waits for cancer treatment are the worst they've ever been - and they're getting worse.